roman-milk/roman-milk.github.io/the-road-to-watching.md

+===

- ****** The Road to Watching ****** byJust_Plain_Bob© Dinner was a quiet affair as far as conversation between me and Candy went.
+Dinner was a quiet affair as far as conversation between me and Candy went.
 We listened to the kids tell us about their day at school and then we spent family time until they went to bed.
 I slept in the nude and I was undressed, ready for bed and standing at the sink brushing my teeth when Candy came into the room.
 She came up behind me, reached around in front of me and took hold of my cock.
 It did what it always did when Candy touched it and she said:

  "I wanted this last night baby.
 I wanted it bad.
 I came home horny as hell and I needed it bad."